Bargoens

-However, the word Bargoens usually refers to the thieves' cant spoken in the latter half of the 19th century and the first half of the 20th century.
+However, the word Bargoens usually refers to the thieves' cant spoken between 1850 and 1950.
 The actual slang varied greatly from place to place; often Bargoens denotes the variety from the Holland region in the Netherlands.
 While many words from Bargoens have faded into obscurity, others have become part of standard Dutch (but are more often used in the "Hollandic" than in other Dutch dialects).
 Hufter (jerk), gappen (to steal) and poen (money) are examples of words now common in Dutch.
 As is the case for most thieves' languages, many of the words from Bargoens are either insults or concern money, crime or sex.

 Bargoens has many Yiddish loanwords.
-Examples are sjacheren (to barter), mesjogge (crazy), jatten (hands, to steal), gabber (buddy, friend), tof (great), hachelen (to eat).
+Examples are sjacheren (to barter), mesjokke (crazy), ganneven (to steal), gabber (buddy, friend), grandig (great), hachelen (to eat).

 The name of this cant is close to baragouin, which means "jargon" in French.
 It is supposed to have been derived either from the Breton words bara+gwin (bread+wine) or from Bourgondisch ('Burgundish', i.e. [the language] from Burgundy).

-Many Woonwagenbewoners (Dutch Travellers or Gipsies) used to speak this language as well.
+Many Woonwagenbewoners (indigenous Dutch Travellers and Roma) used to speak this language as well.